TheOnlyMiki/412_OpenCV_lab/README.md

 ### Launching world and turtlebot
 `roslaunch lab_2 main.launch`

-# Instructions and Potentailly Helpfur Resources (non-exhaustive)
+# Instructions and Potentailly Helpful Resources (non-exhaustive)

 Note: the instruction below is mainly for python.
 If you are using other language, you need to find the corresponding class.